erangell/azurewordpress/readme.md

 * Based on Ubuntu, Apache and WordPress 4.7.5
 * Uses this git repo to pull and update WordPress files
 * SSL support with self-signed certificates (ignore the browser warning)
+* SSL is configured to use apache.pem and apache.key
+* By default, the snake oil keys are copied to apache.pem and apache.key
 * SSL support for connecting to Azure MySQL
 * Web tier runs on Azure App Services for Linux or any Docker container
 * Includes Dockerfile for building custom images